 Institute could be transformative for Manchester and the global health care industry

 “I think we have more major companies, universities, medical schools, prestigious government institutions here than I've ever seen in one room at one time,” said Dean Kamen, president and CEO of DEKA Research and Development Corp.
 “I think they realize how big this opportunity is.”

 Over a year after the initial proposal, an assemblage of the most innovative bioengineering researchers, industry leaders and dignitaries materialized at the newly launched Advanced Regenerative Manufacturing Institute on July 28.

-Inventor Dean Kamen introduced the crowd of over 300 attendees in the Manchester Millyard to the launch of the 12th Manufacturing USA Institute, supported with $80 million over five years from the U.S. Department of Defense and over $200 million in public-private investment from medical research institutions, universities and other industry players.
+Inventor Dean Kamen introduced the crowd of over 300 attendees in the Manchester Millyard to the launch of the 12th Manufacturing USA Institute, supported with more than $80 million over five years from the U.S. Department of Defense and more than $200 million in public-private investment from medical research institutions, universities and other industry players.
 The federal grant is intended to spur a regenerative medicine industry to treat injured service members, and the general population through the commercial marketplace.